mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-8-7-Culture.md_toc.md

             -   [How to seed relational practices in the community garden of the program / Growing / Gardening metaphors](#how-to-seed-relational-practices-in-the-community-garden-of-the-program-growing-gardening-metaphors)
-                -   [Relational Agency in response to a series of stimuli participant identity](#relational-agency-in-response-to-a-series-of-stimuli-participant-identity)
             -   [The freedoms and restrictions of playgrounds](#the-freedoms-and-restrictions-of-playgrounds)
         -   [Exploring transformative agency using the metaphor of